 The word is derived from the old English, ‘feastan’ which means to fast, observe, be strict.
-Fasting is nature’s oldest, most effective and yet least expensive method of treating disease.
-Fasting is a complete voluntary abstinence from taking any kind of food for a definite period of time.
-During fasting, body lives in reserve (Dr.Herbert M.Shelton).
+Fasting is the nature’s oldest, most effective and yet least expensive method of treating disease.
+It is a complete voluntary abstinence from taking any kind of food for a definite period of time.
+During the process, the body lives in reserve (Dr.Herbert M.Shelton).
 The saints of medieval times laid great stress on this method.
 Numerous references related to fasting are present in the sacred books and writings of the ancient Greeks.
-According to Naturopathy, fasting does not cure any disease instead it gives an opportunity to the body to heal itself.
+According to Naturopathy, when one fasts, the disease is not cured instead the body is given an opportunity to heal on its own.
 Review on intermittent fasting demonstrated that weight loss is a fairly consistent finding amongst fasting studies.

 Therapeutic fasting is defined as the controlled and voluntary abstinence from all calorie-containing foods and drink for a specified period of time.